polekstulod/polekstulod/README.md

 - 👋 Hi, I’m Paul / @polekstulod
 - 👀 I’m interested in learning Data Science and Software Engineering
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate with anyone
 - 📫 How to reach me ...